HyeonjunSim/pi-top-battery-status/battery_problems.md

 is almost full.

 If it is near or at 0%, there is a problem preventing the battery from charging.
-If you just want to fix the problem prceed to step 9.
+If you just want to fix the problem proceed to step 9.
 If you want to know more details about the problem, go on to step 8.

 **Step 8: Analyzing the problem**

-Download this repository, if you have not already done so. pen a terminal and type
+Download this repository, if you have not already done so.
+Open a terminal and type

 ```
   cd Downloads